|Scope must be pan LEP||The project must be able to demonstrate impact in at least three of the SELEP federated areas, preferably all four.|

 The total allocation value for each year is £500,000.
 Information on the current value of funds available in each year can be found via your SELEP contact, see contacts below, or by emailing the Secretariat at firstname.lastname@example.org.

-The following sets out the timetable for the first open call for projects in 2018/19.
-If the annual allocation is not fully depleted through the first call for project then a further call for projects will be launched until the annual funding has been fully allocated.
+The following sets out the timetable for a series of open calls for projects in 2019/20.
+If the annual allocation is not fully depleted through the first call for projects then the remaining calls for projects will be launched until the annual funding has been fully allocated.

 How we priortise and appraise projects